balexander16/PictureQuest/docs/milestone.md

     * Bottom Navigation links to a total of three fragments.
       * Scene is mentioned above.
       * Choice is currently an empty placeholder fragment.
       * Camera goes to the camera2 api that is currently running.
+It currently saves pictures into internal storage on device.
 * Working on integrating Clarifai Android SDK, fixed runtime exception still working on implementing.

 ### Things in the repository